 Puppy development is complete around day 58.
 Therefore, if the babies are born a few days early, there usually isn’t a problem.
 However, most puppies take a few days after development completion to move into a whelping position.
 For this reason, birth itself usually doesn’t take place for a few days after the puppies are entirely developed.

 Usually, the female’s waist will decrease in size as the puppies move into the birthing canal.
 Puppies that were higher towards her ribs will move lower.
-Sometimes, apparent differences in her body shape are apparent.
+Sometimes, differences in her body shape are apparent.
 Once the puppies start moving, there are usually only a few days until labor begins.

 It isn’t odd for the female to eat less in the few days leading up to the birth.
 This time is often a bit stressful for the mothers.
 They may pant and appear restless.
 Some act like they don’t have enough time for eating.